JulioLu/Vertexwise-Triangle-Counting/README.md

 # Vertexwise-Triangle-Counting
-Counting the number of triangles adjacent with each node in an undirected, unweighted graph using large sparse matrices..
+Counting the number of triangles adjacent with each node in an undirected, unweighted graph using large sparse matrices.

 ~ Function V3 ~